qosf/qosf.org/qosf.org/qc_mentorship.md

 ### Application

 To take part in the program, you need to fill in an application form.
-Link to the application form will be available once we start recruitment for the next cohort.
+Link to the application is available at the bottom of this page.

 ### Assessment task

 We know that just reading someone’s CV is not enough.
 We also know that reading the description of this program might not be enough for you to tell whether it’s something you would enjoy.
 That’s why we will send “homework tasks” to people who filled in the application.
-You will have 2 weeks to complete them.
+You will have 2 weeks to complete them, from the moment you submit your application.
 It will be the second step of the assessment process.

-You can find the assessment tasks from the first cohort [here](https://docs.google.com/document/d/1lo_qy6Y7jhwBMWpQuecxAFG3L_4soYkpq0TaLq42o-A/edit?usp=sharing).
+To get an idea of what to expect from these tasks, you can find the assessment tasks from the first cohort [here](https://docs.google.com/document/d/1lo_qy6Y7jhwBMWpQuecxAFG3L_4soYkpq0TaLq42o-A/edit?usp=sharing).

 ### Mentor and project assignment